Ninjaclasher/dmoj-docker/README.md

 $ mkdir dmoj/database/
 ```

-Configure `dmoj/docker-compose.yml`.
-In particular, set the MYSQL passwords, the host, and the secret key.
-Feel free to configure the ports as well if required.
+Configure the environment variables in the files in `dmoj/environment/`.
+In particular, set the MYSQL passwords in `mysql.env` and `mysql-admin.env`, and the host and secret key in `site.env`.
 Also, configure the `server_name` directive in `dmoj/nginx/conf.d/nginx.conf`.

 Finally, build the images:
 ```sh